 In Inuit legend, it is said that the narwhal tusk was created when a woman with a harpoon rope tied around her waist was dragged into the ocean.
 This was after the harpoon had struck a large narwhal.
-She transformed into a narwhal, and her hair, which she was wearing in a twisted knot, became the characteristic spiral narwhal tusk.
+She transformed into a narwhal, and her hair, which she wore in a twisted knot, became the characteristic spiral narwhal tusk.

 The narwhal is among the most vulnerable Arctic marine mammals due to climate change.
-This is as a result of the sea ice coverage in their environment.
+This is a result of the sea ice coverage in their environment.

 Narwhal tusks in Canada are sold with or without carving, and an average of one or two vertebrae and one or two teeth per narwhal are carved and sold.

 During winter, the narwhals make the deepest dives compared to other parts of the year.
 They can dive up to 800 meters.

 The narwhals whistle, but it is rare to hear the sound they produce compared to a beluga whale, which also whistles.

 Some of the sounds produced by the narwhals include trumpeting, squeaking, and whistling.

 Humans use narwhals to provide skin for commercial selling, carve vertebrae, teeth, and tusk, and eat their meat.